 - People with dry mouth

-- Patients with low levels of iron, B12 or folate
+- Individuals with low levels of iron, B12, or folate

-Often, there is no treatment recommended for MRG.
-A doctor may recommend a culture or lab biopsy to determine if medications are necessary.
-If additional aggressive fungal conditions accompany MRG, treatment may include the use of antifungal rinse such as nystatin or medication in tablet form to kill the bacteria and reduce symptoms.
+Your doctor may recommend a culture or lab biopsy to be safe and determine if medication is necessary.
+If they notice any additional aggressive fungal conditions are accompanying your MRG, they may recommend an antifungal rinse or tablet to kill the organisms and reduce symptoms you may experience.